-A few months ago, visiting midwife from Mexico, Naoli Vinaver Lopez, came to Los Angeles to demonstrate use of the Rebozo.
-In case you have not heard what a Rebozo is, essentially a Mexican shawl about about 4-5 feet, which serves many functions.
+Midwife from Mexico, Naoli Vinaver Lopez, came to Los Angeles to demonstrate to the local doulas how to use the Rebozo for labor and delivery.
+In case you have not heard what a Rebozo is, essentially it is a Mexican shawl about about 4-5 feet in length, which serves many functions.

 Mexican women can wrap and carry their babies around their back or in a sling or pouch in front of the body.
 In labor, the Rebozo can help a woman with relaxation techniques and help progress labor and relieve pain.
 Angela from Rebozo Me Tenderly sells beautiful authentic Rebozos at a very reasonable price.